Germany appoint Flick on deal through to 2024 as World Cup winner Low starts long goodbye | Goal.com

 Flick's career to this point

-Flick's contract will start on July 1, following the end of a rescheduled Euros.
+Flick's contract will start on July 1, as a rescheduled Euros draws to a close.

 Low had initially been due to remain in his post until 2022, but has taken the decision to end that agreement early.